Shamrock Template for Lucky Shamrocks

 Look what we made with a simple shamrock template.
 My 11-year-old boy sewed up these cool hanging felt shamrocks for our window.
 He wanted me to make sure that you know he was VERY bored and needed something to do and he got to use the sewing machine —stressing the MACHINE part, so it was all good.
 Afterall we can’t make slime every day!
 Well, mom can’t!

 Download the free printable shamrock template.
 There are three different sizes so you can have a variety of shamrocks.
-Printing the shamrocks on cardstock will make them easier to trace around.
+Printing on cardstock will make it easier to trace around the shamrock outline.

 Click here —> Shamrock Template

 - Lay a shamrock template on top of the felt.
 If you want a hanger for the shamrock, slip a length of ribbon in between the layers of felt at the top of the shamrock.

 - Draw around the shamrock on the top layer of felt with a disappearing marking pen. (affiliate link)

 - Sew all the way around this shamrock outline, making sure to catch the ribbon between the layers at the top.

 - Cut out a shamrock close to the stitching line and around the ribbon.
 Be careful not to cut the stitching line or cut off the ribbon.